Francisco I. Madero: Successful coup against Madero

 In early 1913, General Félix Díaz (Porfirio Díaz's nephew) and General Bernardo Reyes plotted the overthrow of Madero.
 Now known in Mexican history as the Ten Tragic Days, from 9 to 19 February events in the capital led to the overthrow and murder of Madero and his vice president.
 Rebel forces bombarded the National Palace and downtown Mexico City from the military arsenal (ciudadela).
 Madero's loyalists initially held their ground, but Madero's commander, General Victoriano Huerta secretly switched sides to support the rebels.
-Madero's decision to appoint General Victoriano Huerta as commander of forces in Mexico City was one "for which he would pay for with his life."
+Madero's decision to appoint Huerta as commander of forces in Mexico City was one "for which he would pay for with his life."
 Madero and his vice president were arrested.
 Under pressure Madero resigned the presidency, with the expectation that he would go into exile, as had President Díaz in May 1911.
 Madero's brother and advisor Gustavo A. Madero was kidnapped off the street, tortured, and killed.
 Following Huerta's coup d'état on 18 February 1913, Madero was forced to resign.
 After a 45-minute term of office, Pedro Lascuráin was replaced by Huerta, who took over the presidency later that day.Following his forced resignation, Madero and his Vice-president José María Pino Suárez were kept under guard in the National Palace.
 On the evening of 22 February, they were told that they were to be transferred to the main city penitentiary, where they would be safer.
 At 11:15 pm, reporters waiting outside the National Palace saw two cars containing Madero and Suárez emerge from the main gate under a heavy escort commanded by Major Francisco Cárdenas, an officer of the rurales.
 The journalists on foot were outdistanced by the motor vehicles, which were driven towards the penitentiary.
 The correspondent for the New York World was approaching the prison when he heard a volley of shots.
 Behind the building, he found the two cars with the bodies of Madero and Suárez nearby, surrounded by soldiers and gendarmes.
 Major Cárdenas subsequently told reporters that the cars and their escort had been fired on by a group, as they neared the penitentiary.
 The two prisoners had leapt from the vehicles and ran towards their presumed rescuers.
-They had however been killed in the cross-fire.
+They had however been killed in the cross-fire the night of 22 February.
 This account was treated with general disbelief, although the American ambassador Henry Lane Wilson, a strong supporter of Huerta, reported to Washington that, "I am disposed to accept the (Huerta) government's version of the affair and consider it a closed incident".